biolab/orange3/doc/widgets/classify/svm.md

     - **c** for the constant c0 in the kernel function (default 0), and
     - **d** for the degree of the kernel (default 3).

-4. Set permitted deviation from the expected value.
+4. Set permitted deviation from the expected value in *Numerical Tolerance*.
+Tick the box next to *Iteration Limit* to set the maximum number of iterations permitted.

+5. Click *Apply* to commit changes.

 Examples
 --------